stanfordnlp/stanza/_pages/client_properties.md

 ## Switching Language

 Stanza by default starts an English CoreNLP pipeline when a client is initialized.
-Switching to a different language can be done by setting a simple `properties` argument when the client is initialized.
+You can switch to a different language by setting a simple `properties` argument when the client is initialized.
 The following example shows how to start a client with default French models:

 ```python
 with CoreNLPClient(properties='french') as client:
 ```

-Alternatively, you can also use a shorthand name for a language:
+Alternatively, you can also use the [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for a language:
 ```python
 with CoreNLPClient(properties='fr') as client:
 ```